techidaily/site-iphone-location/source/_posts/quick-steps-to-change-weather-location-on-apple-iphone-15-drfone-by-drfone-virtual-ios.md

 ![ipad weather widget](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It doesn’t take much to follow the tutorials above on how to change weather location on Apple iPhone 15.
 Most of them can instantly be conducted and finished with just the snap of a finger.
 That’s why you should regularly calibrate its location settings and make sure that it’s showing appropriate weather reports.
 Who knows?
 Keeping tabs on the atmospheric conditions around your local area can help you in a specific way you don’t actually expect.
 For instance, severe weather alerts are definitely capable of preventing you from running or driving toward a bad storm.
 Another thing is that the Weather’s Ten-Day Forecast feature can help you organize your weekly schedules accordingly.
 For sure, Weather has a lot more to offer.
 Thus, try to explore it once in a while and take advantage of the benefits.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion